lijun99/isce2-install/README.md

 Please follow the instructions for Linux.
 You may need to install xcode or command-line-tools.
 GPU modules are not supported for MacOSX, unless you use an external GPU with NVIDIA cards.
 You will then need to install NVIDIA driver and CUDA.

-**For Apple M1**, you may use the regular (x86_64) Conda releases (continue to work with Rosetta 2).
-Or you may install the native arm64 version from [Miniforge](https://github.com/conda-forge/miniforge).
+**For Apple Silicon (M1, M2, ...)**, you may use the regular (x86_64) Conda releases (continue to work with Rosetta 2).
+Or you may install the native arm64 version from Anaconda, or [Miniforge](https://github.com/conda-forge/miniforge).
 However, openmotif is not currently supported by native arm64.
-If you need mdx, please use x86_64 with Rosetta 2.
+If you need mdx, please use the x86_64 release with Rosetta 2.

 Example with MacOSX 11.5.2 (Big Sur) and Apple Clang 12.0.5.